NinoslavVasic/Looks-like-we-ve-made-our-First-Contract-/README.md

 ## Initial Instructions

 This assignment has 3 levels of difficulty, with each contract increasing in complexity and capability.
-Start with Level 1, then move forward as you complete the challenges.
-You can build all three with the skills you already have!

 * **Level One** is an `AssociateProfitSplitter` contract.
 This will accept Ether into the contract and divide the Ether evenly among the associate level employees.
 This will allow the Human Resources department to pay employees quickly and efficiently.